selwynpolit/d9book/book/ajax.md

     console.log(response.data);
   };
-})(jQuery, window, Drupal, drupalSettings);
+})(jQuery, this, Drupal, drupalSettings);
 ```

 ### PHP side of the callback command

 The PHP class implements the `CommandInterface` interface.
-This interface has a single method `render()` that returns an associative array with at least an elemtn with a key of `command`.
+This interface has a single method `render()` that returns an associative array with at least an element with a key of `command`.
 The value of `command` is the name of the JavaScript function to call.
 The array can also have other data passed which becomes the response data.

 The PHP class is in a path like `module/src/Ajax/[CommandName]Command.php`